zuozhenggh/learning-library/data-management-library/database/graph/freetier/files/adb-provision.md

 *Note1: While this lab uses ATP, the steps are identical for creating and connecting to an ADW database.*

-*Note2: Always Free Resources are only available in certain regions, so choose the region where Always Free Resources are available.*
+*Note2: If you want to create an Always Free autonomous database, you need to be in a region where Always Free Resources are available.
+(Not all regions have Always Free Resources)*

 ### Objectives